On the finiteness of local homology modules: Main results

-Hence, inclusion (2.2) holds in the case when $n=1$.
-Next, suppose, inductively, that $n>1$ and the desired inclusion has been proved for smaller values of $n$.
-If we use $(0:_Nx_1R)$ and $i-1$ instead of $N$ and $i$ respectively, then the inductive hypothesis for elements $x_2,\dots,x_n$ implies that
+Hence, the inclusion (\ref{2}) is true in the case when $n=1$.
+Next suppose, inductively, that $n>1$ and that the inclusion (\ref{2}) has been proved for smaller values of $n$.
+If we use $(0:_Nx_1R)$ and $i-1$ instead of $N$ and $i$ respectively, then the inductive hypothesis for elements $x_2,\dots,x_n$ yields